 For those of you who don’t know the ancient order of St. Norbert, it was founded by him as an order of “Canons Regular.”
 It is not required that a priest celebrate Mass every day, but it is required that he say his office every day.
 Canons take this to the next level by publicly reciting the Office in choir, in addition to taking the regular vows of a religious.
 Unlike laxer monasteries of their order, the Norbertines in Orange County say all of the hours of the Office, in Latin, in at least plain chant.
 The Angelus bell rings three times a day.
 The conventual Mass is said with six candlesticks on the main altar, which was a powerful thing to me back then, because even though the altar was versus populum, it was made out of intimidating gray granite.
 There was no dispute or question as to what was being said here: a Sacrifice of Praise (indeed, I remembered the very first time I heard the never-used-in-the-parishes option, “pray brethren, that my sacrifice AND yours may be acceptable…” I was starting to understand that there was a big difference between the priest's sacrifice and my own.).

-Now keep in mind, my family was “Roamin’ Catholic” (as my friend Charles Coulombe calls it).
+Now keep in mind, my family was “Roamin’ Catholic”.
 This meant that we would rove around to find the most conservative parish with the most conservative priests and the most conservative liturgy and sermons.
 Despite this, we still unknowingly drank innovation.
 In 4th grade I was involved in a school project in which I and some of my classmates had to design a Mass.
 It was still a rule that only boys could play the priest, though our teacher made it clear that she hoped one day that would be different.
 I remember a sex-ed class I took that same year in my parochial school, and I remember thinking this was such an odd, scary topic for me to be dealing with at 10.
 And finally, I remember my sister being an altargirl, and us not thinking twice about taking Communion in the hand.

 Now, I say “conservative Novus Ordo” but I didn’t know a ton of stuff.
 I had no idea what the Social Reign of Christ was, I didn’t know who the Popes prior to our dearly beloved and blessed and holy and amazing and wonderful (we are so lucky, if only the bishops would stop blocking him!)
 John Paul II, we love you.
 While I absolutely accepted the Real Presence and the power of Confession I had no real sense of the majesty of this mystery (I mean, seriously, how much could I have believed and have taken Our Lord in my unconsecrated hands?)